h4o/configurator-project/docs/technical/crowd.md

 application is setup in crowd's database using the internal ips set in the docker-compose.yml file, those are susceptible to change so if you want them to stay between minor configuration change, remember to fix them using the ip option in your conf.yml file.

+If you set polytech_api to true, an appplication will be added with the rights to use it given to nginx's ip effectively making it usable via the web.
+Its name is "polyproject" and its password will be set to polytech_api_password (hashed via PKS512 like the admin password).